someengineering/fixinventory/docs/source/getting_started/quick_start.rst

 What is your number?
 Let us know on `Discord <https://discord.gg/someengineering>`_!

-Usage of the resoto CLI
+Usage of the Resoto CLI
 =======================
-In this section we show you how to use resoto CLI(`resotoshell <https://github.com/someengineering/resoto/tree/main/resotoshell>`_) to discover your infrastructure by selecting, filtering and counting your resources.
+In this section we show you how to use Resoto CLI(`resotoshell <https://github.com/someengineering/resoto/tree/main/resotoshell>`_) to discover your infrastructure by selecting, filtering and counting your resources.

 How to access help
 ------------------------------------------------